The 10 Most Beautiful Seaside Towns In Italy

 Another little head turner, Positano is a gorgeous place located in the Amalfi Coast.
 With the typically idyllic pastel housing often smothered by flourishing wisteria and narrow cobbled streets, it’s just another place in Italy where your camera is going to wonder what hit it.

 Spiaggia Grande is its resident beach and flaunted as one of the largest on the Amalfi Coast.
 It’s often highlighted as one of the more chic beaches too, with celebrities and artists frequently being spotted enjoying the sun and sand.

-Located on the Amalfi coast, Portofino is a colourful and vibrant coastal town that’s a photographer’s dream.
-With gorgeous pastel housing nestled in the cliffs and overlooking the azure water, its southern location means glorious sunshine and some stunning sunsets too.
+Located on the Ligurian coast of Italy, Portofino is a colourful, vibrant and upmarket coastal town that’s a photographer’s dream.
+With gorgeous pastel housing nestled in the cliffs and overlooking the azure water, its location means glorious sunshine and some stunning sunsets too.
 The beaches are wonderful, and the fresh seafood goes down a treat with a cold glass of white wine.
 It’s also great for a slice of culture and fun, with art galleries, shops, and some wonderful nightlife as well as being part of the much-loved hike known unsurprisingly as ‘The Path of The Gods’.

-Found on the Amalfi coast and close to Sorrento, Capri is a visually stunning area that’s a heady mix of natural wonder and sophistication.
+Found off the Amalfi coast and close to Sorrento, Capri is a visually stunning island that’s a heady mix of natural wonder and sophistication.

 It’s most photographed pieces are perhaps the iconic Faraglioni rock formations, a magnificent naturally occurring trio of rocks that sit proudly amid the water, and of course the beautiful Grotta Azzurra which has been drawing crowds to Capri forever and a day.